crystal-lang/crystal/_gitbook/guides/concurrency.md

 A Fiber is much more lightweight than a thread: even though it's assigned 8MB, it starts with a small stack of 4KB.

 On a 64-bits machine it lets us spawn millions and millions of fibers.
-In a 32-bits machine wen can only spawn 512 fibers, which is not a lot.
+In a 32-bits machine we can only spawn 512 fibers, which is not a lot.
 But because 32-bits machine are starting to be obsolete, we bet for the future, so for now we focus more on 64-bits machines.

 ### The Runtime Scheduler